IT21244384/HealthApp-Swift/README.md

 Elegant UI: A simple, clean, and responsive design that works seamlessly across all devices.
 Real-Time Data: Updates health metrics with just one tap.
 Setup Instructions

 Prerequisites
 Xcode: Ensure you have Xcode 15.0 or later installed.
 Download from the Mac App Store. iOS Device: A real iOS device is required to access HealthKit data.
-(Testing on the simulator will require mock data setup.)
 Apple Developer Account: To enable HealthKit capabilities, an Apple Developer account is required.